pengchao2022/aws-mern-ec2-project/README.md

 ## Features

-- Frontend-client, Dockerfile to package an image
+- Frontend/client, Dockerfile to package an image
-- Backend-server, Dockerfile to package an image
+- Backend/server, Dockerfile to package an image
 - Database, use mongodb:7.0 image

 ## Usage